dpnolan/BPE/README.md

 # BPE
-Data analysis for time series data from the BPE dataset This was created in Google Colab under my DataBeaker ID to facilitate sharing it interactively.
+Data analysis for time series data from the BPE dataset..

+This was created in Google Colab under my DataBeaker ID to facilitate sharing it interactively.